wfondrie/DetectingColistinResistance/README.md

 Introduction
 ------------

-This repository contains the code and data required to reproduce the analysis presented in [*Machine learning enables pathogen identification and detection of antimicrobial resistance from mass spectrometry analysis of membrane glycolipids*]().
+This repository contains the code required to reproduce the analysis presented in [*Pathogen Identification Direct from Polymicrobial Specimens Using Membrane Glycolipids*]().
+The data required for this analysis (`data.zip` below) can be downloaded from [here]().

 **WARNING:** When attempting to reproduce this analysis, it should be noted that `Rmd/simulateCompleSpectra.Rmd` requires approximately 36 Gb of memory to execute.
 Additionally, the entire analysis time may take a number of hours depending on the hardware.